Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

   - Older tracks were often rendered to be 1 minute and 27 seconds long.

-- Double down on claims that Şöxı consist of artists of different backgrounds from across the Nation.
+- Double down on claims that ŞOXI consist of artists of different backgrounds from across the Nation.

 - As of 2023-11-12, VisualPlugin is the sole author of every song released by ŞOXI ÇÜMÖĞİQƏL.

-  - Open but selective to new talent; Şöxı is chartered as a multi-employee company.
+  - Open but selective to new talent; ŞOXI is chartered as a multi-employee company.

-- Most of Şöxı's singles are instrumentals.
+- Most of ŞOXI's singles are instrumentals.

 - Genre can be fluid; previous works dive into orchestral, dubstep, trap, and atmospheric themes.